yuvalva/yuvalva/README.md

 :heart: I enjoy object oriented programming, design patterns concepts and web delvelopment!

-:star: I'm working for 2.5 years as a software developer and keep studding new things at my free time
+:star: I'm working for 2.5 years as a software developer and keep studying new things at my free time

 🌱 I’m currently learning JavaScript at Udemy and will upload soon my very first projects using JavaScript, my other projects will also be uploaded soon so keep an eye on my repository :eyes: